MengenL-ds/ds-portfolio/README.md

 ### Machine Learning

-- Predicting and Optimizing Pricing Strategies for New York AirBnB Rental Properties Developed a workflow to predict and optimize pricing strategies for New York AirBnb rental properties using differnt machine learning models.
-It provides optimal selling price for new listings in the best interest of rental owners.

-- Unsupervised Learning
+- Predicting and Optimizing Pricing Strategies for Bristol, UK Airbnb Rentals Developed a machine learning workflow to predict and optimize rental prices for Bristol Airbnb listings.
+Built and compared multiple models (Linear Regression, Random Forest, Gradient Boosting, LightGBM) to recommend optimal pricing strategies for new listings, supporting hosts in maximizing revenue.
+Applied feature importance analysis with SHAP and exploratory data visualization to extract actionable market insights.
+Developed a Flask-based web app that allows users to input listing details and receive real-time price recommendations.
+The app wraps a fully reproducible pipeline with preprocessing, a trained model (final_model.pkl), and a saved preprocessing transformer (preprocessing_pipeline.pkl) to ensure consistent predictions.
+An example payload (payload.json) helps users test the API easily.

-Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, Seaborn, SHAP, lightgbm.
+Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, Seaborn, SHAP, lightgbm, Flask.

+- Maternal Health Risk Prediction
+Built a full reproducible pipeline in R to classify maternal health risk levels (low, medium, high) using physiological data such as blood pressure, blood sugar, and body temperature.
+Implemented Random Forest and multinomial logistic regression models, with Random Forest achieving 81% accuracy (vs. 58% logistic regression and 40% baseline).
+Deployed a Dockerized environment with Makefile automation to ensure reproducibility and transparency.
+Key predictors identified included body temperature (2.29× odds of high risk per unit increase) and blood sugar (2.13× odds)

+_Libraries/Tools: R, Random Forest, Docker, Makefile, RStudio, ggplot2, ggcorrplot, vip,..._

 ### Time-Series Forecasting

-- Forecasting Avocado Prices and Sales Trends in US Markets Analyzed historical avocado sales data from multiple US markets to identify key trends and patterns.
-Applied time-series forecasting techniques to predict future prices and sales volumes, providing actionable insights for avocado producers, retailers, customers.

-_Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib_

-### Recommender Systems

-- Competition by H&M to develop product recommendation based on data from previous transactions, as well as from customer and product meta data.
+- Forecasting Restaurant Visitor Demand with Machine Learning and Statistical Models Developed time-series forecasting models to predict daily restaurant visitor demand using historical reservation and weather data.
+Implemented ARIMA/SARIMAX models alongside machine learning methods (Random Forest, Gradient Boosting) and compared their performance.
+Applied feature engineering on temporal and external variables to improve accuracy and validated results with time-series cross-validation to avoid data leakage.

-_Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, Seaborn_
+_Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, statsmodels (ARIMA, SARIMAX)_

 ### Mini Projects

--
+- Recipe Name Clustering
+This project explores unsupervised learning by clustering recipe names from Kaggle’s Food.com dataset.
+The dataset contains over 180K recipes and 700K reviews.
+We focus only on the recipes (RAW_recipes.csv) and cluster them based on their textual descriptions

+_ Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, Umap-learn, word_cloud, yellowbrick_

 ## Software Engineering Projects